sbhbenjamin/sbhbenjamin/README.md

 # 👋 Hey, I'm Ben!

-A penultimate year computer science student at [National University of Singapore](https://www.nus.edu.sg/) passionate about designing and building applications that improve the lives of people!
+A final year computer science student at [National University of Singapore](https://www.nus.edu.sg/) passionate about designing and building applications that improve the lives of people!
 Some technologies I enjoy working include ReactJS, NodeJS, TypeScript and Figma (UI/UX Design).
 Most recently, I had the opportunity to work on an [exhibition site for the NUS Masters of Architecture Graduation Show 2022](https://main.d2715w4mgmlpu.amplifyapp.com/2022)!

 ## Languages and Technologies 🌱